Battle of Saipan: History and geography

-Saipan and the other Mariana Islands were claimed as Spanish possessions by the conquistador Miguel López de Legazpi in 1565.
+Saipan and the other Mariana Islands were claimed as Spanish possessions by conquistador Miguel López de Legazpi in 1565.
 After Spain's defeat in the Spanish-American War, Saipan was sold to Germany in 1899.
-The island was occupied by the Japanese in 1914 during World War I, who made it the administrative center for the Mariana Islands – Saipan, Tinian and Rota – that were part of Japan's South Seas Mandate.
+The island was occupied by the Japanese in 1914 during World War I, who made it the administrative center for the Mariana Islands – Saipan, Tinian, and Rota – that were part of Japan's South Seas Mandate.

 Saipan has a tropical marine climate with a mean annual temperature of 85 F in the lowlands and 78 F in the highlands.
-Though the island has a mean rainfall between 81 in and 91 in inches per year, the rainy season does not begin until July.
+Though the island has a mean rainfall between 81 in and 91 in per year, the rainy season does not begin until July.